rsvim/rsvim/DEVELOPMENT.md

 Please follow [typedoc](https://typedoc.org/) standards when writing docs for typescript APIs, they will be converted to markdown documents and published on RSVIM's doc site: <https://rsvim.github.io/>.

 To generate markdown documents, please run with `npm run typedoc`.

+To automatically generate both js code and APIs docs in above two steps, please install `./git-hooks/pre-commit` script in your local `./git/hooks/pre-commit`, it will run these commands when submitting PRs.

 ## Markdown Document